sjwyates/VBA-challenge/README.md

 - It doesn't support class-based inheritance, although I wasn't going to use that anyway
 - There are access modifiers, as well as getters and setters, so it supports abstraction/encapsulation
-- You can't pass any arguments to the constructor, so it's really just for creating/assigning a random unique ID
+- You can't pass any arguments to the constructor, so you have to use setters to set initial values

 I also wanted to see if VBA had anything resembling Java's *Collection* class, or any of its subclasses.
 Turns out it has one, and it does some things Java collections can do, with some glaring exceptions: